Last Updated on November 17, 2022 by Leyla Kazim

 A question I get asked a lot is, “What’s been your favourite trip this year?”.
 Over the past few months, I’ve been fortunate enough to pop over to Sri Lanka, China, Florida, Sydney, and Canada, to name a few.
 But my answer has remained the same since I visited the Turku Archipelago in the height of summer in June: Finland.

 The usual response, “Really?
-I’ve never even considered Finland for a summer holiday.”
-Which is understandable.
+I’ve never even considered Finland for a summer holiday.
+What does one do in Finland during the summer” Which is understandable.
 And that’s why I’m here.
-Because listen up people, it’s the stuff of dreams.
+Because listen up people, a Finland summer holiday is the stuff of dreams.

-If, like me, you love nature, being outdoors, great weather, fantastic people, foraging, forests, holidaying with friends, great food, few crowds, and beautiful scenery, then you need to make visiting Finland in the summer a high priority.
+If, like me, you love nature, being outdoors, great weather, fantastic people, foraging, forests, holidaying with friends, great food, few crowds, and beautiful scenery, then there are loads of things for you to do in Finland.
+You need to make visiting Finland in the summer a high priority.

 Apart from all of that (I’d be sold already), it’s got a heap of other stuff going for it too.
-It has a very low crime rate, almost everyone can speak English (I guess because no one else speaks Finnish), and I noticed there are a lot of parallels with my favourite country I’ve ever visited: Japan (here’s a post on 10 things you should definitely eat in Tokyo).
+It has a very low crime rate and almost everyone can speak English (I guess because no one else speaks Finnish).
+I also noticed there are a lot of parallels with my favourite country I’ve ever visited: Japan (here’s a post on 10 things you should definitely eat in Tokyo).

 There’s that low crime rate thing.
 Plus their affinity with nature and water.
 Also, their reservedness, except when naked in a sauna or onsen – something about breaking down all barriers and not being able to hide anything.
 A lot of business in Finland is settled in a sauna, and the same goes for an onsen in Japan (here’s a post I wrote on onsen etiquette and how to do communal bathing in Japan).
 And one of the favourite pastimes of Finns is karaoke, which originated in Japan.

-As I was creating this post, I noticed all my images have either a green or blue tone.
+As I was creating this post, I noticed all my images of the places in Finland have either a green or blue tone.
 Reflecting the blue skies, blue water, and green forests.
 That basically sums up my ideal holiday destination for me.
 I’d love to know what you think after reading the rest of this post – please do leave a comment!

 1) Get on your bike

 Finns like to be outdoors in the summer in general, and that’s very understandable, considering their great weather, very long daylight hours, and the fact 70% of the country is beautiful forest.
-Not jealous, not jealous at all… Exploring the countryside on two wheels is a favourite way to do this.
+Not jealous, not jealous at all… Exploring the Finnish countryside on two wheels is one of the favourite things to do in Finland.

 The Kimito Islands can be found in the midst of the world’s largest archipelago, in the Archipelago Sea, with a mind boggling 50,000 islands, skerries and rocks.
 This collective shrapnel makes up part of southwest Finland.